web-programming-2016s/1.homework/README.md

   * should contain atleast 4 fields user can input ([read about different input types (color, texarea etc)](http://www.w3schools.com/html/html_form_input_types.asp))
   * all required fields need to validated, if left empty, should let user know (PS! at least one field should be required)

-### Example

-1. Idea is to create messenger application, users can send and recieve messages.
-There is also a history of messages.
-2. 4 fields in the created web page can be :from, :to, :message, date_to_recieve:.
-Required are :from, :to and :message.
+Idea is to make inputs for users in order to get User generated content.
+In future to scan similar ideas and pick the popular ones.